پایداری عملکرد دانه ژنوتیپهای عدس(Lens culinaris) با استفاده از آمارههای ناپارامتری و روش چند متغیره تجزیه AMMI

 Subedi, M., Khazaei, H., Arganosa, G., Etukudo, E., & Vandenberg, A. (2021).
 Genetic stability and genotype × environment interaction analysis for seed protein content and protein yield of lentil.
 Crop Science, 61(1), 342–356. https://doi.org/10.1002/csc2.20282

 Sun, X., Ma, P., & Mumm, R. H. (2012).
 Nonparametric method for genomics-based prediction of performance of quantitative traits involving epistasis in plant breeding.
-PLoS ONE, 7(11), e50604. https://doi.org/10.1371/journal.pone.0050604
+Plos One, 7(11), e50604. https://doi.org/10.1371/journal.pone.0050604

 Thennarasu, K. (1995).
 On certain non-parametric procedures for studying genotype environment interactions and yield stability.
 IARI, Division of Agricultural Statistics.
 New Delhi.